 4th of July New York: Coney Island

 There’s nothing quite as patriotic as watching the Nathan’s Famous hot dog eating contest, a July 4th tradition on Coney Island.
-The world’s top competitive eaters gather for the event.
-Pre-show festivities begin at 10am with performances by musical and dance acts.
-The women’s competition begins at 11am and the men’s competition starts at 12:30pm.
-It's free, but get there early as lots of people (some 30,000!) turn out for the event.
+The world’s top competitive eaters gather here every July 4th.
+After a record-breaking performance last year, Joey Chestnut will be back to defend his title.
+On the women’s side, five-time Mustard Belt winner Miki Sudo is a perennial favorite.
+The women’s competition begins at 10:50am and the men’s competition starts at noon.
+It’s free, but get there early as lots of people (some 30,000!) turn out for the event.

 The legacy of Coney Island’s legendary amusement parks lives on with Luna Park, one of the city’s biggest summertime draws.
 A wide variety of rides for thrills and fun await, including the newly opened Astro Tower and virtual reality-infused Cozmo Jet.
 Of course, there’s the classic Cyclone roller coaster, which saw its first riders in 1927, plus the new Thunderbolt, featuring a 90-degree drop(!), and the Steeplechase, where riders sit on horse-shaped seats like jockeys at a race.
 Thrill-seekers can also check out the gravity-defying Slingshot and giant see saw-like Zenobio.
 Not a fan of free-falls and loop-de-loops?
 Try the 1906-built B&B Carousell, the Circus Coaster, or Tea Party, perfect for younger visitors.
 Keeping with Coney Island tradition, Luna Park is an open-gated amusement park with no fee to enter.
 1000 Surf Ave. (btw.
 W. 10th & W. 15th Sts.), 718-373-LUNA (5862), lunaparknyc.com